-The cost of attendance for MTC can be found on the Student Financial Services website, midlandstech.edu/sfs/cost.html.
+The cost of attendance for MTC can be found on the Student Financial Services website at MIDLANDSTECH.EDU/financial-aid-and-tuition/student-cost-estimates.
 The cost of attendance includes tuition, fees, books, supplies, room, board, transportation and personal expenses as determined by the Office of Student Financial Services.
 Individual student costs depend on factors such as residency, enrollment status, housing arrangements and program of study.